uken/fluent-plugin-elasticsearch/README.md

 ssl_version TLSv1_2 # or [SSLv23, TLSv1, TLSv1_1]
 ```

+:warning: If SSL/TLS enabled, it might have to be required to set ssl\_version.

 ### Proxy Support

 Starting with version 0.8.0, this gem uses excon, which supports proxy with environment variables - https://github.com/excon/excon#proxy-support